JeongHo-SEO/JeongHo-SEO.github.io/README.md

 1. Settings > Pages > Source: Deploy from a branch > Branch: gh-pages [Not main]
 2. Settings > Pages > Source: Github Actions
 3. Create the .yml file for Action Build in here: .github/workflows/quarto-publish.yml

+Then
+- main: for codes
+- gh-pages: Quarto makes the website with rendering automatically